Amazon Outdoor Deals

 Check Price on Amazon

-Handle Options: G10 vs. Micarta
+Handle Options: G10 vs. Micarta vs. Wood

-Deep Carry Experience
+Deep Carry Profile & Weight

 Elementum vs. The World

-Civivi Elementum vs. Ontario RAT 2
+Civivi Elementum vs. Ontario RAT Model 2

 Civivi Elementum vs. Spyderco Tenacious

-Pros & Cons
+Pros & Cons Summary

 The Pros